Automox Remote Tools with Splashtop – Full User Guide

 - Result (success or failure)

-For failed Remote Control sessions, the audit trail also captures:
+For failed session events (any feature), the audit trail also captures:

 - Error code returned by Splashtop